 - If your hike involves Pack-In/Pack-Out, be aware, Pack-in, Pack-out is as bad as it sounds.
 Sometimes you can bring a shovel and toilet paper but other times you truly have to pack out.
 Visit a backpacking site for tips.
 My only recommendation is to know your options beforehand and plan accordingly.

 Plan, Prepare, & Stick to the Rules

 The best thing about this Trek experience versus my 2002 experience, was this Trek was led by professionals at the American West Heritage Center instead of adults from our own group.
 We did a lot of planning and preparation ourselves but in addition to that, the professionals had rules we had to sign and agree to abide by.
 They led the hikes on horseback and had ATVs in case someone needed to be pulled out.
 Any time I camp/hike with people, we get physically and mentally exhausted and we make poor decisions but don’t recognize why things have gone awry till we’re physically and mentally rested & recovered.
 For example, on our last day, some well-meaning leaders took half the water off the handcarts to lighten the load.
 The AWHC leaders insisted the water be put back on (as agreed to in the contract we signed) or we couldn’t Trek that day.
-The leaders who took the water off weren’t even hiking.
-They just wanted to lighten the load and get an early start on packing things up–tempting on your last day, but not a good decision.
+The leaders who took the water off wanted to lighten the load and get an early start on packing things up–tempting on your last day, but not a good decision.
 In 2002, when we led our own hike at the real Rocky Ridge, we got stuck at the top of a ridge in a lightning storm.
 It was dangerous.
 It was slick to hike down wet rock with handcarts and dangerous to be the tallest thing on the ridge during a lightning storm.
 Rested, trained professionals make better decisions than the rest of us so plan and prepare but defer to the pros and follow their recommendations.